Who Should Be in Charge of Social Media for Apartments?

-By now, we’ve established that the Internet is becoming the new storefront.
-For millennials and the upcoming Gen Z demographic, social media is simply another platform for communication.
+By now, we’ve established that social media is another platform for communication.

 Residents are increasingly connecting with properties online throughout all phases of the renting process, from research to retention.
-As a result, property managers need to be able to do their jobs online, and that requires them to have a certain amount of autonomy.
-Social media presents several opportunities for leasing, marketing and building relationships.
+As a result, property managers need to be able to do their jobs online, requiring them to have a certain amount of autonomy.
+Social media for apartments presents several opportunities for leasing, multifamily marketing, and building relationships.
 However, it also presents many risks.

-So how do we find a balance between brand consistency (corporate-level) and local content/personalized service (property-level)?
-The answer is quite simple, actually.
+So, how do we balance apartment brand consistency (corporate level) and local content/personalized service (property level)?
+The answer is quite simple.
 It just calls for a little training and education.

 Corporate Responsibility: Training

-Property management company, Wood Residential, provides its properties with standard corporate messaging for social media, then allows each property to personalize its content.
+We recommend providing your properties with standard corporate messaging via a “Voice and Tone Guide” for social media and all content marketing, allowing each property to personalize its content.

-Senior Regional VP Kim Small says that they focus on keeping messaging simple and consistent.
-By providing guidelines for use, Wood Residential is able to strengthen corporate branding across all properties, yet it still allows local social media to take a shape of its own at the property level.
+Focus on keeping messaging simple and consistent.
+By providing guidelines for use, you can strengthen corporate apartment branding across all properties while allowing local social media to take the shape of its own at the property level.

-The most important thing to remember, Misty says, is that corporate training should be an ongoing effort.
-Organizations like the NAA make that easy for corporate management to implement.
+The most important thing to remember is that corporate training should be ongoing.
+Organizations like the National Apartment Association (NAA) make that easy for corporate management to implement.

 Property Responsibility: Open Communication

-Successful training requires an earnest effort on the part of each property and its employees.
+Successful training requires an earnest effort from each property and its employees.
 Without their commitment, an effective digital marketing strategy is impossible to implement.

-It’s the property manager’s responsibility to consult their regional or national corporate representative anytime they have questions, feedback, or insight regarding social media use.
+The property manager must consult their regional or national corporate representative anytime they have questions, feedback, or insight regarding social media use.

-To sum it up, here are some common threads in establishing multifamily brand character: A customer-centric approach is essential to the success of any digital marketing effort, whether that’s differentiating your property/meeting millennial expectations / designing your website, and so on.
-The most successful multifamily properties are capitalizing on the relationship-building properties of social media and intercepting prospective renters in the places they’re already searching.
+To sum it up, here are some common threads in establishing multifamily brand development and character: A customer-centric approach is essential to the success of any multifamily digital marketing effort, whether that’s differentiating your property, meeting millennial expectations, designing your multifamily website, and so on.
+The most successful properties are capitalizing on the relationship-building attributes of social media for apartments and intercepting prospective renters in the places they’re already searching.